On the Fruits of Languor

 Posted by Erica Vinskie on

-If I were to once again don my gown as a humanities scholar, I might compose an essay titled, "In Praise of Languor" wherein I examine the valuation of idleness in select works of literature.
+If I were once again to don my gown as a humanities professor, I might compose an essay or lecture titled, "In Praise of Languor" wherein I examine the valuation of idleness in select works of literature.
 Since I'm now a perfumer and shopkeeper who is (thankfully) not matriculated in any academic program, I'm just going to dash off a half-baked blog post on a Sunday afternoon in January.

 Any decent essay should first define its key terms and suppositions.
 So allow me to rely on the following tired undergraduate rhetorical strategy: